Suffering From A Lack Of Confidence: Is Acting Just For Extroverts?

-You could easily be fooled into believing that most screen actors are pretty self-assured, and that’s how they’ve had so much success in the entertainment industry.
-However, the truth is that acting is more often than not what gives them to confidence to grow in the first place and be comfortable on camera.
+You could easily be fooled into believing that most screen actors are pretty self-assured, and that's how they've had so much success in the entertainment industry.
+However, the truth is that acting is more often than not what gives them the confidence to grow in the first place and be comfortable on camera.

 Do you remember the popular girls and boys as a teen?
 They were usually the ones who played up to teachers and got the most laughs from the peers around them!
 At the time, as someone on the sidelines, you probably envied how outgoing they were, wishing you could be just as happy in your own skin.
 In actual fact though, those who are the most self-conscious and vulnerable usually develop a persona - they act in the way that they want to be perceived in order to protect their emotions.

-The idea of using drama to get away from who you really are is just as common in adults too, however some use the skills learned through acting classes to begin finding out more about themselves.
+The idea of using drama to get away from who you really are is just as common in adults too, however, some use the skills learned through acting classes to begin finding out more about themselves.